pwnchaurasia/pwnchaurasia.github.io/content/Engineering/aim_first_time_right.md

 ## From Code Fixer to Feature Builder: A New Challenge

+#### Early Career: Startups and MVPs

+In my first four years, I worked at early-stage startups.
+Each person handled one project at a time—small Python-Django web apps or MVPs like a malware analysis tool.
+As the sole developer, I often relied on my memory and the notes I created to keep track of tasks.
+When I couldn’t remember something, I’d go back to the CTO for reminders.
+There was no formal process—just rough notes, quick dev testing, and countless back-and-forths.

+Delivering quickly was prioritized over perfection.
+We did what made sense at the time, and it worked.
+The CTO was happy, and so was I. I thought, Maybe this is just how things get done.

+Then I joined LatitudePay, and everything changed.

+#### Growing into New Responsibilities

 As I grew in my role, my responsibilities shifted.
 I went from fixing bugs to building entirely new features.
 Instead of clear tasks, I now heard vague statements like, “We need something like this.”
 It was intimidating—I was used to solving puzzles, but now I had to create from scratch.

 I realized I couldn’t just jump into coding.
 The feature was too big, and I couldn’t rely on memory alone.
 So, I started planning.
 I read documentation, researched tools, and broke the problem into smaller steps.
 With no formal documentation process, I used Evernote to track my approach.
 It wasn’t structured, but it worked for me.

 This was a turning point.
 I learned that planning and documentation weren’t optional—they were essential.
 By thinking ahead and documenting my process, I built the feature successfully and gained confidence.

-#### Early Career: Startups and MVPs

-In my first four years, I worked at early-stage startups.
-Each person handled one project at a time—small Python-Django web apps or MVPs like a malware analysis tool.
-As the sole developer, I often relied on memory or went back to the CTO for reminders.
-There was no formal process—just rough notes, quick dev testing, and countless back-and-forths.

-Delivering quickly was prioritized over perfection.
-We did what made sense at the time, and it worked.
-The CTO was happy, and so was I. I thought, Maybe this is just how things get done.

-Then I joined LatitudePay, and everything changed.

 ## Joining LatitudePay: A New approach